bakustarver/rpgmakermlinux-cicpoffs/.github/ISSUE_TEMPLATE/bug_report.md

  - Browser [e.g. chrome, safari]
  - Version [e.g. 22]

+**Does the game crash at startup?**
+If it does, a description of the crash during startup.

-**Do other games launch with the same issue?**
+**Do other games launch with the same issue?** a description of whether the same problem exists with other games.

 **Are you using the compatibility tool to run in the steam platform?**